Warning: Excessive Schmoopiness

 Jeff chuckles, the sound slipping away the moment Shirley glares at him, and he mouths a silent, "What?" as he raises palms in defence.

-"That," Annie snaps loudly, "I'm an adult in a committed relationship who can make her own decisions.
+"That," Annie intones, loudly.
+"I'm an adult in a committed relationship who can make her own decisions.
 Right?"

 "But your career..."

 "Will always be my career.
 At lunch just last week you said that women could have it all, if that's what they wanted.
-Didn't you?"
+Didn't you?
+Or was that just talk?"

 "Lawyers."
-Britta slumps back in her seat, arms folded sharply.
+Britta pouts and slumps back in her seat, arms folded sharply.
 "Always lawyering me."

 "Wait a minute," Pierce grumbles.
 "You had lunch last week and didn't invite me?
 Typical."

 "Hmm.
-I didn't anticipate this," Abed says suddenly, head tilting a fraction.
+You know, I didn't anticipate this," Abed says suddenly, head tilting a fraction.
 "I thought you'd be announcing your engagement.
 That's what usually happens."

 "Bet sending that email first is looking real good right about now."